Accommodation in student halls at Boston University

 Urey Award (EAG)

+2018 Urey Award.
 The Urey Award is bestowed annually by the society for outstanding contributions advancing geochemistry over a career.
 The award is based solely on scientific merit and is presented at the V.M.
 Goldschmidt Conference.
 The award consists of an engraved medal, an honorarium (1000 Euros), a certificate and inclusion as a Geochemical Fellow.
 It is named in honor of Harold Clayton Urey, an American physical chemist whose pioneering work on isotopes earned him the Nobel Prize in Chemistry in 1934 and later led him to theories of planetary evolution.
+More info

-The EAG Science Innovation Award is bestowed upon scientists who have recently made a particularly important and innovative breakthrough in geochemistry.
+2018 Science Innovation Award.
+The EAG Science Innovation Award recognizes scientists who have recently made a particularly important and innovative breakthrough in geochemistry.
 The geochemical research must be highly original and contribute in a significant fashion to our understanding of the natural behaviour of the Earth or planets.
 Such a contribution must be in the form of a widely recognized important piece of innovative scientific research published in a peer-reviewed journal.
 The EAG Science Innovation Award is bestowed annually to a scientist within 30 years from the start of PhD, which must be completed.
 Eligibility is determined by the status of the candidate at the close of the year in which nominations are received and not the year the award is presented; hence, for the 2018 Science Innovation Award, candidates should have started their PhD in 1986 at the earliest.
 The 2018 EAG Science Innovation Award was named in honor of Heinz Lowenstam for his work in biogeochemistry.
 The award is presented annually at the Goldschmidt Conference.
 The award consists of an engraved medal, an honorarium (1000 Euros), a certificate and inclusion as a Geochemical Fellow.
 More info

 Houtermans Award (EAG)

 The Houtermans award is bestowed annually to a scientist within 12 years from the start of PhD, which must be completed.
 Eligibility is determined by the status of the candidate at the close of the year in which nominations are received and not the year the award is presented; hence, for the 2019 Houtermans Award, candidates should have started their PhD in 2006 at the earliest.
 The award recognizes a single exceptional contribution to geochemistry, published as a single paper or a series of papers on a single topic.
 It is named in honor of Friedrich Georg Houtermans, a Dutch-Austrian-German physicist.
+More info

 The Shen-su Sun Award is to recognize exceptional geoscientists younger than 40 years, who work in mainland China, Taiwan, and Hong Kong in commemoration of late Dr. Shen-su Sun for his pioneering and tremendous contributions to the geochemistry of the solid Earth and mantle dynamics, and for his unselfish and boundless mentorship to younger generations of scientists in the field of Geochemistry.
 This Award is presented by the Shen-Su Sun Foundation.